cs540-25/news/README.md

 Here is the class Discord Server: https://discord.gg/vW7p9M7H.
 Link will expire on 02/06/2025.

 ----
+# March 6
+    - RustBelt: Securing the Foundations of the Rust Programming Language

 # Class 13, 14 - Feb 27, March 4
     - Work on projects: no lecture